-After years of being exposed to Korean food on a pretty regular basis from when I was about 11 years old, I started to think about other ethnic foods I’d never tasted (because until then, I really had only eaten Italian and British dishes.)
-Since that time, I’ve fallen in love with many Indian, Chinese, Filipino, Mexican and Peruvian dishes, just to name a few, but I still wonder what else is “out there” as I’ve not really travelled outside of North America and Europe.
+After years of being exposed to Korean food on a pretty regular basis from when I was about 11 years old, I started to think about other ethnic foods I’d never tasted.
+This is because until then, I had really only been exposed to Italian and British dishes.
+Since then, I’ve fallen in love with many Indian, Korean, Chinese, Filipino, Mexican and Peruvian dishes, just to name a few, but I still wonder what else is “out there” as I’ve not really travelled outside of North America and Europe.

-In case you’ve never tried many Korean dishes, I’d like to share one of my favorite soups with you, which I learned about from my Korean friends, Soon and Oke, who also introduced me to so many other amazing Korean dishes like Mung Bean Pancakes.
-Doenjang Chigae is made from a soybean paste base (it does contain wheat, so it is not gluten free) and includes lots of healthy ingredients like onion, garlic, zucchini, mushrooms, tofu, green onions and jalapenos.
-It is spicy, but if you don’t like it too spicy, you can omit the hot pepper paste and jalapenos.
+In case you’ve never tried many Korean dishes, I’d like to share one of my favorites with you.
+I learned about this soup from my Korean friends, Soon and Oke, who also introduced me to so many other amazing Korean dishes like Mung Bean Pancakes.
+Doenjang Chigae is made from a soybean paste base (it does contain wheat, so it is not gluten free) and includes lots of healthy ingredients like onion, garlic, zucchini, mushrooms, tofu, green onions and jalapeños.
+It is spicy, but if you don’t like it too spicy, you can omit the hot pepper paste and/or jalapeños.
 If you order this in a Korean restaurant, it will come out in a scorching-hot stone bowl, bubbling away like magma in a volcano.
 (I couldn’t resist and I bought two of these!)

 My mother ordered Korean Bean Paste Soup at a restaurant once and realized there was an empty bowl near her, but she was already halfway through her meal.
-I suggested that maybe she was supposed to dish it into that bowl to eat it.
-We asked the waitress towards the end of our meal, and she told my mother that she had actually eaten it out of the serving bowl.
-If you would know my mother, you’d realize just how horrified she was to hear this.
-Of course, being the supportive family that we are...the rest of us just had a good laugh!
+I suggested that maybe she was supposed to have dished the soup into the bowl to eat it.
+We asked the waitress towards the end of our meal, and she told my mother that she had, in fact, eaten it out of the serving bowl.
+If you know my mother, you’d realize just how horrified she was to hear this.
+Of course, being the supportive family that we are, we just had a good laugh at her expense!

 Doenjang Chigae aka Korean Bean Paste Soup

-6 cups (48 oz) beef stock (including a bit of beef if desired) I used water with 2 tbsp of Better than Bouillion
+- 6 cups (48 oz) beef stock (including a bit of beef if desired) I used water with 2 tbsp of Better than Bouillon

 Place broth, soybean paste, hot pepper paste (if using) in a pot and bring to a boil.